Essex County Natural Resources Conservation District

 Agriculture and Technical Services- The ECNRCD works with Vermont Association of Conservation District staff on agricultural topics and issues effecting the farms of Essex.

-Sarah Damsell is the county Agricultural Resource Specialist/CREP Planner.
-Sarah provides technical assistance to farmers for implementation of Accepted Agricultural Practices and works to promote water quality improvements by utilizing the Agricultural Environmental Management program and the Conservation Reserve Enhancement Program through on farm assessments, coordination of state and federal natural resource assistance programs, and development and dissemination of educational materials.
+The county Agricultural Resource Specialist/CREP Planner provides technical assistance to farmers for implementation of Accepted Agricultural Practices and works to promote water quality improvements by utilizing the Agricultural Environmental Management program and the Conservation Reserve Enhancement Program through on farm assessments, coordination of state and federal natural resource assistance programs, and development and dissemination of educational materials.